dora-team/dora.dev/hugo/content/research/2025/sponsors/index.md

 <item class="sponsor-item">
 <a href="https://www.datadoghq.com/" target="_blank"><img src="logos/datadog.png" alt="Datadog"></a>
 <p>Datadog is the observability and security platform for cloud applications.
-Our SaaS platform integrates and automates infrastructure monitoring, application performance monitoring, log management, real-user monitoring, and many other capabilities to provide unified, real-time observability and security for our customers’ entire technology stack.</p>
+Our SaaS platform integrates and automates infrastructure monitoring, application performance monitoring, log management, real-user monitoring, and many other capabilities to provide unified, real-time observability and security for our customers' entire technology stack.</p>
 </item>

 <item class="sponsor-item">
 <a href="https://www.deloitte.com/us/en/services/consulting/services/engineering-ai-data.html" target="_blank"><img src="logos/deloitte.png" alt="Deloitte"></a>
-<p>Transform the heart of your business across products, platforms and operations.
-Organizations are facing new challenges and evolving technological disruptions.
-To drive progress, harness the power of Deloitte’s AI & Engineering services to help drive product and service enhancements, achieve efficiencies, improve financial performance, and accelerate speed to market.</p>
+<p>Deloitte's vision is to make an impact that matters by driving innovation and purposeful transformation.
+Deloitte's AI & Engineering services help organizations unlock potential through advanced technologies, robust data analytics, and modern engineering practices.
+Clients benefit from solutions that boost efficiency, enhance customer experiences, and accelerate innovation—all delivered with a focus on ethical, scalable, and measurable outcomes.
+Deloitte bridges strategic goals and technology, enabling organizations to confidently adapt, grow, and lead in a fast-evolving digital landscape.</p>
 </item>

 <item class="sponsor-item">